2020 Certificate Program

 October 24-25, 2020

 Individual Professional rate: $375

 3+ professionals registering and paying simultaneously: $325 each*

 Individual Student rate: $275

 3+ students registering and paying simultaneously: $225 each*

 *For these discounted rates, payment must be received more than 30 days before the workshop date.
 Otherwise, add 10%.

 The cost for one-day attendance is half of the two-day rate plus $10.

 You may pay online using a debit/credit card or via PayPal.

-Process: Candidates complete the admission form below and send a $100 deposit, which is non-refundable upon acceptance to the program.
-The deposit will be returned if the candidate is not accepted.
+Process: Applicants complete the admission form below and send a $100 deposit, which is non-refundable upon acceptance to the program.
+The deposit will be returned if the applicant is not accepted.